Matt Wilkinson (actor): Writing and directing

-In 2002 Wilkinson wrote and directed his first play Sun is Shining about an explosive love affair between a British Chinese trader and a Glaswegian artist.
+In 2002, Wilkinson wrote and directed his first play Sun is Shining about an explosive love affair between a British Chinese trader and a Glaswegian artist.
 A sell-out at the Kings Head Theatre, London and BAC Time Out Critics' Choice season (2003), it transferred to the Brits Off Broadway Festival at 59E59 Theaters in New York in 2004.

-In 2003 Wilkinson co-adapted and performed in Red Demon by Hideki Noda.
+In 2003, Wilkinson co-adapted and performed in Red Demon by Hideki Noda.
 It played at the Young Vic and Theatre Cocoon, Tokyo.
 His play Red Sea Fish (Brighton Dome Studio | 59E59 Theaters, New York) was staged in 2009.

-Since 2015 Wilkinson has collaborated with producer Pádraig Cusack.
-That year he wrote and directed My Eyes Went Dark at the Finborough Theatre.
-Starring Cal MacAninch and Thusitha Jayasundera it was nominated for three Off West End Awards including Best Play.
+Since 2015, Wilkinson has collaborated with producer Pádraig Cusack.
+That year, he wrote and directed My Eyes Went Dark at the Finborough Theatre.
+Starring Cal MacAninch and Thusitha Jayasundera it was nominated for three Offies, including Best Play.
 The production transferred to the Traverse Theatre, Edinburgh 2016 and 59E59 Theaters New York 2017.

-In 2021 he wrote and directed Psychodrama as a pop-up in North London.
-It received Off West End Award nominations for Lead Performance in a Play: Emily Bruni and Sound Design: Gareth Fry.
+In 2021, he wrote and directed Psychodrama as a pop-up in North London.
+It was nominated for the 2021 Offies for: "Lead Performance in a Play" (Emily Bruni and "Sound Design" (Gareth Fry).
 The show transferred to the Traverse Theatre for the Edinburgh Fringe 2022 where it was nominated for Off Fest Award for Best Theatre.

-In 2024 Wilkinson directed the UK premiere of the Tony-nominated The Sound Inside by Adam Rapp at Traverse Theatre as part of the Edinburgh Fringe.
+In 2024, Wilkinson directed the UK premiere of the Tony-nominated The Sound Inside by Adam Rapp at Traverse Theatre as part of the Edinburgh Fringe.
 The play premiered to Irish audiences at the Pavilion Theatre, Dublin as part of the Dublin Theatre Festival 2025, becoming the most successful festival show in the venue's history.